wmfs/tymly-rbac-plugin/README.md

 The RBAC service will initialise itself from state machine _restrictions_.
 Users can be added to groups using the ensureUserRole methods, or by populating the role and role-membership tables.

-Tymly's Statebox service is RBAC aware, and so will start using this service to control access to state machines.
+Tymly's Statebox service is RBAC aware and so, if this plugin is loaded, will using this service to control access to state machines.

 ## <a name="license"></a>License